 “My Lord, we’re not enemies.”
 Harold Godwinson pleaded.

+William ignored Harold and continued.
 “His enemy was William Fitz Giroie, he was a large man and was confident in his strength and his fighting skills.
 Of course arrogance and pride are a fools clothing.
 His problem was, at a wedding you don’t go armed, and there he was defenceless.
 Much like yourself.”
 William pointed out.
 The man and his companions were becoming nervous at these remarks.

 “Giroie took with him a large escort of men, just like you, but this didn’t save him.
 Talvas welcomed his enemy, but when the time was right, his men sprang upon them, Talvas took a knife in his own hand and gouged out Giroie’s eyes, cut out his ears, and chopped off his bollocks while he was held down screaming in agony.”
 William smiled.

-“Then Giroie was given to the monks, he didn’t want so a hated enemy to die, he wanted him to suffer a long and horrific life.”
+“Then Giroie was given to the monks, he didn’t want so hated an enemy to die, he wanted him to suffer a long and horrific life.”
 William explained; then there was a short silence.

 “I’ve a problem.”
 William continued.